beppe22/AsaroItalia/README.md

 # AsaroItalia

 Making of requirements and design documents of "SafeStreets",  for "Software Engineering 2" course at Politecnico di Milano during our MSc in Computer Science and Engineering at Politecnico di Milano.
+Read file SafeStreet_goal_schedule_and_rules in order to undestand goal,schedule and rules.

 RASD
 https://docs.google.com/document/d/1qhP-9ROh5JBummD-BdBMUgP249MPrIuJSvrSabx0azE/edit